 - Did you laugh today?
 What was funny?

 This will help them reflect more about what they did and allow you to engage in a deeper conversation.

 The majority of care providers now send photographs home or share them on the portal, show these to your child and ask them what they were doing on that picture, who are they playing with and was that activity good.
 Sharing this information with you will help them process the day and see the good but it will also give you information you can use when they are anxious about going, things like, you might get to see X again today, or maybe you will play with the water today you liked that last week, those pictures were really good remember.

 Plan your days off

 Have a plan for your child’s day off and get them involved.
-This could be a week day or a weekend and it doesn’t need to be expensive day trips it can simply be playing with a favourite toy or reading a certain book or going to the local park.
+This could be a week day or a weekend and it doesn’t need to be expensive day trips it can simply be playing with a favourite toy or reading a certain book or going to the local park or you pay prefer to book in some fun co-curriculum activities.
 You can then create a count down to that activity giving them something to look forward to, then encourage them to tell nursery all about it so the two places once again become more fluid and not a there and here type situation.

 If you implement these top tips before and during your child’s transition then it should help your child settle at nursery giving you peace of mind and them the opportunity to improve their social skills, and achieve their next set of developmental milestones.